mikepsinn/think-bynumbers-jekyll/_posts/2013-03-16-keynsian-creationism-and-intelligently-design-economies.md

 categories:
   - Economics
 ---
 The mythology of effective [Keynesian](https://en.wikipedia.org/wiki/Keynsianism) centralized economic planning is born of the same mother as the mythology of [creationist](https://en.wikipedia.org/wiki/Creationism) intelligent design.
-Both of these fantasies arise as a result of the human mind&#8217;s inability to deal with complex systems.
+Both of these fantasies arise as a result of the human mind's inability to deal with complex systems.

 Evolution and economics are just two forms of a larger phenomenon called [complex adaptive systems](https://en.wikipedia.org/wiki/Complex_adaptive_system), in which individual elements interact, process information and adapt their behavior to changing conditions.
 Immune systems, ecosystems, language, the law, and the Internet are other examples of complex adaptive systems.